Trading with Skilling – A New Broker Quickly Growing

 While the market is currently more limited when compared to other brokers which have been operating for longer, the markets provided have been quickly expanding over the brief history of the company.
 The products provided are over-the-counter in nature.
 Traders using the service deal directly with Skilling as a dealer.
 This means that Skilling determines the pricing and the prices may deviate sometimes from the underlying instrument they are intended to track.
 The opening hours for the above-listed markets vary and can be found on the Skilling website.

-The cryptocurrency markets offered include Bitcoin, Bitcoin Cash, XRP, Ethereum, and Litecoin.
-With cryptocurrencies still at an emerging stage as an asset class, it is a big advantage to traders that Skilling has five products available to speculate on this new market.
+The cryptocurrency markets offered include Bitcoin, Bitcoin Cash, XRP, Ethereum, Litecoin and 5 more popular cryptos.
+With cryptocurrencies still at an emerging stage as an asset class, it is a big advantage to traders that Skilling has ten products available to speculate on this new market.
 Most other brokers have far less and sometimes no products tracking the prices of this new asset class.

 Skilling Trading Platforms and Features